-Located 17km west of the city centre, Kraków Airport was the subject of a one billion PLN investment, which resulted in the opening of a brand-new passenger terminal in September 2015.
-The new T1 terminal conveniently connects directly to the airport parking garage, the Hilton Garden Inn hotel next to it, and the new Balice train station via a skywalk leading straight into the terminal.
-Terminal 1 now boasts the full services and amenities of a modern airport, including ATMs and currency exchange, tourist information, car rental desks, restaurants and shops, new business lounges and VIP services.
-Despite the increase in volume, getting through check-in and security at Kraków Airport is still relatively speedy compared to most airports.
+Located just 11km west of the city centre, Kraków Airport was fully modernised, including the opening of a new passenger terminal, as recently as 2015.
+The airport parking garage, the Hilton Garden Inn hotel next to it, and the 'Kraków Lotnisko/Airport' train station are all conveniently connected directly to the terminal via a skywalk leading straight into the terminal.
+Boasting the full services and amenities of a modern airport, here you'll find ATMs and currency exchange, tourist information, car rental desks, restaurants and shops, private airport transfers, a chapel, business lounges and VIP services.
+Despite increases in volume, getting through check-in and security at Kraków Airport is still relatively speedy compared to most airports.

 Getting to/from the Airport:

 The airport has its own 'Krakow Airport Taxi' service with vehicles waiting outside the terminal entrances.
 The idea is that this ‘trusted’ service offers a set price range of 69-89zł from the airport to the Old Town, with no monkey business and no night time price hikes.
 In reality, this service is fleecing people by protecting its ridiculously high prices.
 If you go more than 15km the price jumps from 69zł to 89zł, so expect to pay 89zł unless your hotel is en route on the outskirts of the city centre.
-We advise confirming the fare for the 25-35min journey (note that it can take longer during peak traffic times) beforehand, and trying to split the cost with other travellers in the same situation.